Futarchy-Polkadot-Hackathon-2023/Things/README.md

 ### Description
 This is a Quickstart of the Project [Futurachy](https://github.com/PolkaHack/futarchy).

-Futurachy creates incetives to for Goverments.
+Futurachy creates incentives to for governments.

 Quickstart is a simplified version of the inner workings.

-#### TLDR
+#### Summary
 1. It spins up a Indexer, which graps the latest proposal from the Zeitgeist Chain.
 2. It creates a graphQL endpoint.
 3. It gets the Data through the GraphQL Endpoint.
-4. It fetches the Title from polkassembly.
+4. It fetches the title from polkassembly based on the graphQL data.
 5. It converts the title in question, description and slug.
 6. It creates a market from question, description and slug.
-7. The created Market has a market Id.
+7. The created Market created a market Id.
 8. It converts converts marketId to a marketLink.
 8. It posts a comment in [polkassembly](https://polkadot.polkassembly.io/) with a link to the newly created Market.